welshea/mass_spectrometry_pipelines/README.txt

   Convert CSV text files to tab-delimited text.

-  Usage;
+  Usage:
     csv2tab_not_excel.pl input.csv > output_tab_delimited.txt

   Output:
     Simple tab-delimited output.
 Fields containing commas and/or double- quotes are not re-escaped, nor are embedded tabs, newlines, or carriage returns supported.
-It is slower than python's build-in functions, but is more robust to various errors in CSV file formats, and produces a properly cleaned (no escaped fields) simple tab-delimited output.
+It is slower than python's built-in functions, but is more robust to various errors in CSV file formats, and produces a properly cleaned (no escaped fields) simple tab-delimited output.

     See comments within script for additonal discussion and rationale.

+filter_rows_by_missing_batches.pl

+  Filter input prior to COMBAT de-batching so that COMBAT will not crash.

+  Usage: filter_rows_by_missing_batches.pl [options] combat_batch_input_file data_file [min # value per each]

+    Options:
+      --keep-all-cols    keep all columns, even if not in batch input file

+    First column is sample name
+    Batch column header is given as "Batch"
+    Any columns after Batch are treated as co-variates

+  Output:
+    Rows with < 2 values per batch + co-variate combination are pruned Only samples present in both files add to batch counts

+    By default, columns not present in the batch input file are removed Use the --keep-all-cols flag to keep all columns